MishraMohit21/3D-renderer-First/README.md

     ./main >> image.ppm
     ```

-You should see a window displaying the rendered 3D objects.
+Your image should be created and the shaped and stuff would be rendered in it

 ## License